Tachytaenius/Alive/docs/tiles.md

 		- `planks`: Solid, for a plank texture.
 		- `carpet`: Solid, but requires solid topping or super topping.
 		- `grate`: Solid, for a grate texture.
-	- `chunk`: A single chunk that defines the materials of the sub-layer.
+	- `lump`: A single lump that defines the materials of the sub-layer.
 	- `grassHealth`: For grass, defines how healthy the grass is.
 		Goes from 0 to 1.
 		Would be based on water amount in soil beneath.